MarTorrijos/MarTorrijos/README.md

 # Hi, I'm Mar 👋

-I’m a Java and Backend developer.
+I’m a Java and Backend developer with a strong focus on building robust, scalable systems.

-I've just finished my studies at IT Academy Barcelona and I'm seeking opportunities to collaborate, contribute to projects, and grow professionally in the field.
+Currently open to collaborating on backend projects, contributing to development teams, and continuing to grow in complex technical environments.

 ***